 One warning though, the Labo is made out of cardboard, so it’s likely that your kids will destroy it at some point.

 Yes!
-They do actually have a ton of Lego Games based off the Lego movies and other movie franchises.
+They do actually have a ton of Lego Games based on the Lego movies and other movie franchises.

 Batman, Harry Potter, Jurassic World, Marvel, Star Wars, Indiana Jones.
 The list really does go on and on.
 Even more than that, there’s also Lego games specific to the Lego universe, such as Ninjago.